ashsi/the-truth/README.md

 Sketch Plan:

-1 change: I decided to make the timer count in intervals of 1.4 seconds, rather than by 1 second, so the game feels ever so slightly unsettling.
+Change 1: I decided to make the timer count in intervals of 1.4 seconds, rather than by 1 second, so the game feels ever so slightly unsettling.

+Change 2: Instead of making the erraticness of "the Truth" (i.e. the key) moving away from the cursor decrease as the game progresses, I've changed the behaviour in other ways.
+This is because the original idea won't show noticible changes in a small screen with not much distance for "the Truth" to run.
+At some point "the Truth" goes round in a circle in 12 stages like numbers on a clock, which is another reference to how a person's perception of grasping the truth changes over the passing of time.

 ![alt text](the_truth_plan.jpg)